move-coop/parsons/README.md

 #### PYPI
-You can install the most recent release by running: `pip install parsons`
+You can install the most recent release by running: `pip install parsons[all]`

 #### Install from Github